JanaviN7/resume/NJanavi.md

 Projects:
 ---------

+- AuralTrans Project
+  - Led a 3-member team in developing AuralTrans, an integrated multi-speaker audio analysis system.
+  - Optimized audio quality, enabling real-time speaker diarization.
+  - Achieved exceptional transcription accuracy for diverse accents.
+  - Integrated custom sentiment analysis and text summarization.
+  - Transformed multi-speaker audio analysis for board meetings, real-time subtitles, and more.
 - Breast Cancer Detection Using Machine Learning

   - Trained a machine learning model using a dataset of 10,000+ tumor samples, achieving a precision rate of 92% and recall rate of 96% in accurately classifying breast cancer tumors.
-  - Preprocessed and analyzed the Breast Cancer dataset utilizing feature extraction techniques, resulting in a 25% increase in accuracy for early cancer detection.

 - Library Management System using PHP and MySQL

-  -   Created a web-based library management system to efficiently manage book records and transactions.
-  -   Designed the system’s front end using HTML, CSS, and PHP to provide a user-friendly interface.
-  -   Implemented database functionality using MySQL to store and retrieve book information, user details, and borrowing records.
-  -   I utilized PHP sessions to authenticate users and regulate access privileges.
+  - Crafted an impressive web-based library management system distinguished by its intuitive user interface, meticulously designed using HTML, CSS, and PHP.
+The backbone of the system lies in its robust MySQL database, seamlessly handling the storage and retrieval of extensive book records, user profiles, and transaction history.

 Leadership and Activities:
 --------------------------